-Even if you don't know where you see yourself in five years, there's a right way to answer during an interview.
+Even if you don't know where you see yourself in five years, there's a right way to answer this question during an interview.

 “Where do you see yourself in five years?”

-Why hiring managers ask these razzle-dazzle interview questions.
+Why hiring managers ask these types of interview questions

-If hiring managers don't care about your path in 1,820 days, then why do they ask this silly question?
-Asking "Where do you see yourself in five years?" is more about getting insight into your hopes and aspirations.
-Interviewers ask about plans and goals you have set to give them an inside look into how you operate and structure your thoughts.
-The interviewer wants to understand more about your career goals and how this position would fit into your grand plan.
-Companies want trustworthy, detailed-oriented, and dedicated team members who are willing to take a leap, not a noncommittal employee who is only sticking around until a better opportunity arises elsewhere.
+So, if hiring managers don't actually care about your path in 1,820 days, why do they ask this silly question?
+Well, asking "Where do you see yourself in five years?" is more about getting insight into your hopes and aspirations.
+Interviewers ask about objectives you have set to give them an inside look into how you operate and structure your thoughts.
+The interviewer wants to understand more about your career goals and how their position would fit into your grand plan.
+Companies want trustworthy, detail-oriented, and dedicated team members who are willing to take a leap — not a noncommittal employee who is only sticking around until a better opportunity arises elsewhere.

 What are your long-term career goals?